komsan-k/IO-engineering/week-2/README.md

 ## Learning Outcomes

-By the end of Week 2, students should be able to:
+By the end of Chapter 2, students should be able to:

 - Create and manage multiple FreeRTOS tasks.
 - Apply task priorities and understand preemptive scheduling.